majjoha/dolphy/README.md

 # Dolphy
-Dolphy is an incredibly small web framework written in Ruby and based on Rack.
+Dolphy is an incredibly small (~200 LOC) web framework written in Ruby and based on Rack.
 It was originally mimicking the behavior of Sinatra, but as time has passed, it has slightly changed direction and is now more of a mix between different web frameworks.

 It has solely been written for the purpose of learning and is not meant to be used in production.